 Key Stage 3

 French at GCSE level follows the AQA examination board specification linear course.
-Students currently in Year 9 will follow the new Specification Code 8658, with all examinations taking place at the end of year 11, and the 4 skills of Listening, Reading, Speaking and Writing having equal weighting.
+Students currently in Year 10 will follow the new Specification, with all examinations taking place at the end of year 11, and the 4 skills of Listening, Reading, Speaking and Writing having equal weighting.

-In Year 9, to support students to prepare for GCSE studies, which start in Year 9, students are placed into one of 2 bands, each with 3 sets.
-Tasks are planned to reinforce and bring greater grammatical complexity to the topics of relationships, free time, new technologies, holidays and the world of work.
+The French curriculum is following the AQA 2 year scheme of work and tasks are planned to reinforce and bring greater grammatical complexity to the topics of relationships, free time, new technologies, holidays and the world of work.

 We offer a wide range of extra-curricular activities to engage and challenge students, as well as complementing classroom teaching and learning: